WISE-PaaS/grails-react-k8s/README.md

 ![get-config](./img/get-config.png)

 You will get prompted to download a config file which contains important credentials.
 Please make sure you secure this file and **DO NOT LET ANYONE ELSE ACCESS YOUR CONFIG FILE**.
-You may rename it to whatever you want, say ``wisepass-config``, and then save it to ``$HOME/.kube`` if you are using MacOS.
+You may rename it to whatever you want, say ``wisepaas-config``, and then save it to ``$HOME/.kube`` if you are using MacOS.

 <br>